 National History Day is now using NHDWebCentral as it's paform.
 Students must use the official NHD Website Editor to create their website.
-Do NOT create a new Weebly account for the 2019-20 school year.

 We strongly recommend all students begin by reviewing the following guides.
 These guides are meant to be followed in order.

 Plan Your Website: Use your thesis to divide content and decide which pages you need on paper before creating your site.

 Create Your Page Template: Set-up your unique page template, duplicate for supporting pages, and link through the navigational menu